 10 Killer Ideas For Your Enewsletter

 Driving traffic to your site is the name of the game in digital marketing, for that you need some killer ideas for it.
 Attracting visitors via social media is great but they may not be exactly the customer that you are looking for.
 If they have stumbled across your Tweet or your Facebook post by accident, they may not be in the mood to buy what you are offering right now.
-Leads that don’t convert to sales are no use to your profit margins.
+Leads that don’t convert to sales are of no use to your profit margins.

 The contacts on your email list are entirely different because they have been interested enough to subscribe to your site.
 This positions them very close to a sale.